fantasmoio/Fantasmo-iOS-SDK/README.md

 parkingViewController.registerLocalizingViewController(MyCustomLocalizingViewController.self)
 ```

+*Important:* Your custom views are child view controllers of the `FMParkingViewController` and will be placed on top of a view that displays a live camera feed.
+Therefore your custom views should be semi-transparent, or contain some transparency to allow the user to see the camera underneath.

 ### Testing and Debugging

 Since it's not always possible to be onsite for testing, a simulation mode is provided to make test localization queries.